-Family, domestic and intimate partner abuse is a social problem of epidemic proportions.
+Family, domestic and intimate partner violence is a social problem of epidemic proportions.
 It cuts across socio-economic, cultural, and educational backgrounds.
 In short, any person may find themselves caught in an abusive, violent or at-risk situation.
-Added stressors or adverse events can aggravate or escalate family violence or abuse.
-For example, the ongoing uncertainty related to the COVID pandemic has increased the risk and incidents of domestic abuse across Australia.

-An employee making a request to access leave entitlements is in crisis.
+As of 23 February 2023, ten days paid domestic violence leave became available for all workers, fulltime, part-time and causal.
+An employee requesting leave entitlements is in crisis.
 As an organisation, it is paramount to create an environment where staff members feel ‘safe enough’ to reach out.
-This necessitates particularly those in Human Resources / People and Culture, managerial and supervisory roles being equipped to respond with an informed, empathic and non-judgmental approach.
+This necessitates particularly those in Human Resources, managerial, supervisory and team leader roles being equipped to respond with a trauma informed, empathic, and non-judgmental approach.
+Client, patient and customer facing employees need to be mindful of the possibility of family violence risk, alert to warning signs and know what questions to ask.

-This training provides a foundation for understanding the complex interpersonal dynamics related to domestic abuse and family violence.
-It will explore that domestic abuse doesn’t necessarily mean physical violence and will highlight the often hidden dynamic of ‘coercive control.
-Confusing, contradictory and inconsistent behaviour by the victim / survivor will be discussed and guidance to assist seamless access to leave entitlements, external supports and adjusting work responsibilities where necessary through a period of crisis.
+This training provides a foundation for understanding the complex interpersonal dynamics related to domestic abuse and family violence, make sense of at times confusing, contradictory, and inconsistent behaviour by the victim-survivor, assist access to leave entitlements, external supports and adjust work responsibilities where necessary through a period of crisis.

 Participants will be able to: